ramy-ibrahim-ahmed/Geme--Medical-Intelligent-Agent/README.md

 ## 🖼️GUI

-My design for the user interface with HTML, CSS and JavaScript.
+I designed the user interface with my taste in art🧑🏼‍🎨.